If you haven’t been able to tell, I kind of have a thing for spring rolls. For instance:

 Serve with cashew butter sauce and sriracha or hot sauce of choice.
 I like to mix mine and go dip happy.

 Leftovers store well individually wrapped in plastic wrap, though best when fresh.

-*Nutrition information is a rough estimate for 1 of 10 spring rolls with generous amount of dipping sauce.
+*Nutrition information is a rough estimate calculated with a generous amount of dipping sauce.